OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Tool Cards in

 input_types={ "query": "str - A clear, specific description of the arithmetic calculation or math problem to be solved, including any necessary numerical inputs."},

 output_type="dict - A dictionary containing the generated code, calculation result, and any error messages.",

-demo_commands=[ { "command": 'execution = tool.execute(query="Calculate the factorial of 5")', "description": "Generate a Python code snippet to calculate the factorial of 5." }, { "command": 'execution = tool.execute(query="Find the sum of prime numbers up to 50")', "description": "Generate a Python code snippet to find the sum of prime numbers up to 50." }, { "command": 'query="Given the list [1, 2, 3, 4, 5, 6, 7, 8, 9, 10], calculate the sum of squares of odd numbers"\nexecution = tool.execute(query=query)', "description": "Generate a Python function for a specific mathematical operation on a given list of numbers." }, ], \end{codecolorbox}

-\begin{codecolorbox}[Python Code Generator Tool: Metadata (Continued)]{python} user_metadata = { "limitations": [ "Restricted to basic Python arithmetic operations and built-in mathematical functions.", "Cannot use any external libraries or modules, including those in the Python standard library.", "Limited to simple mathematical calculations and problems.", "Cannot perform any string processing, data structure manipulation, or complex algorithms.", "No access to any system resources, file operations, or network requests.", "Cannot use 'import' statements.", "All calculations must be self-contained within a single function or script.", "Input must be provided directly in the query string.", "Output is limited to numerical results or simple lists/tuples of numbers." ], "best_practices": [ "Provide clear and specific queries that describe the desired mathematical calculation.", "Include all necessary numerical inputs directly in the query string.", "Keep tasks focused on basic arithmetic, algebraic calculations, or simple mathematical algorithms.", "Ensure all required numerical data is included in the query.", "Verify that the query only involves mathematical operations and does not require any data processing or complex algorithms.", "Review generated code to ensure it only uses basic Python arithmetic operations and built-in math functions." ] } \end{codecolorbox}
+demo_commands=[ { "command": 'execution = tool.execute(query="Calculate the factorial of 5")', "description": "Generate a Python code snippet to calculate the factorial of 5." }, { "command": 'execution = tool.execute(query="Find the sum of prime numbers up to 50")', "description": "Generate a Python code snippet to find the sum of prime numbers up to 50." }, { "command": 'query="Given the list [1, 2, 3, 4, 5, 6, 7, 8, 9, 10], calculate the sum of squares of odd numbers"\nexecution = tool.execute(query=query)', "description": "Generate a Python function for a specific mathematical operation on a given list of numbers." }, ], user_metadata = { "limitations": [ "Restricted to basic Python arithmetic operations and built-in mathematical functions.", "Cannot use any external libraries or modules, including those in the Python standard library.", "Limited to simple mathematical calculations and problems.", "Cannot perform any string processing, data structure manipulation, or complex algorithms.", "No access to any system resources, file operations, or network requests.", "Cannot use 'import' statements.", "All calculations must be self-contained within a single function or script.", "Input must be provided directly in the query string.", "Output is limited to numerical results or simple lists/tuples of numbers." ], "best_practices": [ "Provide clear and specific queries that describe the desired mathematical calculation.", "Include all necessary numerical inputs directly in the query string.", "Keep tasks focused on basic arithmetic, algebraic calculations, or simple mathematical algorithms.", "Ensure all required numerical data is included in the query.", "Verify that the query only involves mathematical operations and does not require any data processing or complex algorithms.", "Review generated code to ensure it only uses basic Python arithmetic operations and built-in math functions." ] } \end{codecolorbox}

 \begin{textcolorbox}[Python Code Generator Tool: Example 1] \toolinput{query} Given the number list: [1, 2, 3, 4, 5], calculate the sum of all the numbers in the list. \\\\ \tooloutput{code} \begin{codebox} numbers = [1, 2, 3, 4, 5] result = sum(numbers) print(f'The sum is: {result}') \end{codebox} \tooloutput{structured result} \begin{codebox} { "generated_code": """ numbers = [1, 2, 3, 4, 5] result = sum(numbers) print(f'The sum is: {result}') """, "execution_result": "The sum is: 15", "error": None } \end{codebox}